postmodern/digest-crc/README.md

 ## Thanks

-Special thanks go out to the [pycrc](http://www.tty1.net/pycrc/) library which is able to generate C code for all of the CRC algorithms, including their CRC Tables.
+Special thanks go out to the [pycrc](http://www.tty1.net/pycrc/) library which is able to generate C source-code for all of the CRC algorithms, including their CRC Tables.

 ## License